 Because iClassPro has no connection to your bank account, iClassPro cannot determine whether or not these transactions have been approved by both parties and completed.
 That means that once the payment is entered into iClassPro either by creating a check payment or by generating a NACHA file from the Autopay tasks, there is nothing iClassPro can do to track that payment's success.

 Find the family from the Families page in iClassPro.
 Open the family's ledger and change to the payments view.
-Here, you will want to open the payment.
-At this point, you can change the title of the payment to include NSF or some other notation.
-After doing this, you will refund this payment to correct the ledger, and as a result, set the charge back as outstanding on the family account.
+Here, you will want to locate the payment and click the red Refund/Void button to the left of the charge.
+When presented with the option to refund or void the payment, choose VOID.
+As a result, this will set the charge back to showing as outstanding on the family account.

 While still in the family ledger, click the New Charge button and enter the information for the charge.
 For easy reporting, you may want to use a special financial or non-class Program and a specific charge category for these charges called 'Misc.
 Fee,' Returned Check or 'NSF'.
 This way, you can run a Charge Category List report to find all of these charges over a date range.